PilzDE/psen_scan_v2/README.md

 ### Published Topics
 /laser_scanner/scan ([sensor_msgs/LaserScan][])<br/>
-Publishes a complete scan from the PSENscan safety laser scanner.
+Publishes single scans from the PSENscan safety laser scanner.
+Scans that contain no measurement data are not published.
+This can happen with smaller scan ranges.

 ### Parameters
 _host_ip_ (_string_, default: "192.168.0.50")<br/>